 10. Irish Goddess of War, The Morrígan

 The Morrígan is a goddess associated with crows whose domain is the battlefield.
 The Morrígan is a powerful force as a goddess of war, destruction, and death.
 She is known to many as The Phantom Queen.
 An ultimate shapeshifter, she can transform into any animal.
-Through her magic and shifting powers, she wins battles.
+Through her magick and shifting powers, she wins battles.
 She played a large role in the death of the Irish hero, Cú Chulainn.

 Macha, Badb, and Nemain are known as three aspects of The Morrígan.
 In the Tuatha de Dannan, the Morrígan plays an important role.
 As a goddess who foresees warriors’ deaths, she also protects the king.
 As seen in her war aspect, The Morrígan is the crow that eats the dead from the battlefield.
 The Morrígan can teach us that we can learn a lot from our shadows.
 She is there to remind us that chaos and destruction might also lead to rebirth and growth.